-The August Wilson Center Global Advisory Council, individuals that are exceptional in their respective fields are committed to supporting arts and culture.
+The August Wilson African American Cultural Center Global Arts Advisory Council is made up of exceptional individuals who have excelled in their fields and are committed to supporting arts and culture.
 They have a voice and presence that commands attention and respect.
-This advisory board takes the name and brand of the August Wilson Center to new heights, destinations and audiences.
+This advisory board takes the name and brand of the August Wilson African American Cultural Center to new heights, destinations and audiences.

-• To raise the visibility of August Wilson Center in the national and international arts community
+• To raise the visibility of August Wilson African American Cultural Center in the national and international arts community

-• To help publicize and promote the August Wilson Center to audiences beyond Pittsburgh
+• To help publicize and promote the August Wilson African American Cultural Center to audiences beyond Pittsburgh

 • To benefit from the experience of Advisors regarding strategic planning and addressing art and culture of the African Diaspora